Angler battling a powerful shark on heavy tackle offshore of Miami, FL - Nomad Fishing Charters

 • Heavy-duty swivels and crimping tools.
 Weak links cost fish.

 • Shark handling gear.
-Gaffs, gloves, and dehookers that don’t fail under pressure.
+Gaffs, gloves, and dehookers that do not fail under pressure.

 Quality gear makes the difference in Miami shark fishing.
 These fish find weak spots fast.
 A loose connection or worn-out drag wastes your shot at a trophy catch.
-Get your equipment right, and you'll focus on the fight instead of fixing problems.
+Get your equipment right, and you will focus on the fight instead of fixing problems.
 Not sure what you need?
-The Nomad Fishing Charters crew knows exactly what tackle stands up to Miami's heavyweight sharks.
+Our crew knows exactly what tackle stands up to Miami’s heavyweight sharks.

 Bait That Brings the Big Ones